MinnPost/object-sync-for-salesforce/README.md

 Once the plugin is installed and loaded, you can link it with a Salesforce account as follows:

-- Create an App in Salesforce (todo: find instructions for this)
+1. Create an App in Salesforce.
+Salesforce provides [some instructions](https://developer.salesforce.com/page/Getting_Started_with_the_Force.com_REST_API?language=en#Setup) for this (ignore the Java).
+2. Salesforce also has [a tutorial](http://developer.force.com/cookbook/recipe/interact-with-the-forcecom-rest-api-from-php) about basic API interactions with PHP that may be helpful alongside the first.
-- Get the Consumer key and consumer secret
+3. Get the Consumer key and consumer secret (the article in step 1 shows where these can be found).
-- Log into WordPress admin and go to Settings > Salesforce API
+4. Log into the WordPress admin and go to Settings > Salesforce API.
-- Enter the consumer key and secret and click 'Save settings'
+5. On the Settings tab, fill out the fields and click 'Save settings'.
-- On the Authorize tab, click the 'Connect to Salesforce' button and follow the prompts.
+6. On the Authorize tab, click the 'Connect to Salesforce' button and follow the prompts.

 ## Salesforce Client